khulnasoft/integrations-core/nginx/README.md

 **NGINX Plus**

-NGINX Plus users can also use `stub_status`, but since that module provides fewer metrics, Datadog recommends using `status`.
+NGINX Plus users can also use `stub_status`, but since that module provides fewer metrics, Khulnasoft recommends using `status`.

 For NGINX Plus releases 15+, the `status` module is deprecated.
 Use the [http_api_module][5] instead.
 For example, enable the `/api` endpoint in your main NGINX configuration file (`/etc/nginx/conf.d/default.conf`):